MainStreetQuant/deepLearnR/README.md

 Initial manual at deepLearnR-manual.pdf

+Dependencies

+* Trnsorflow
+* skflow
+* rPython

+Install
+* devtools::install_github('xsankar/deepLearnR/') or
-Install the package R CMD INSTALL deepLearnR_0.0.0.9000.tar.gz
+* R CMD INSTALL deepLearnR_0.0.0.9000.tar.gz

 The vignette inst/doc/summary.html has the paper/notes we are working on